 I am an artist and my project is focused on creating art.
 Would my project be eligible for EHC funding?

-Projects that are focused on the creation of art may be better suited to apply to the Edmonton Arts Council, Alberta Foundation for the Arts, or Canada Council of the Arts.
+Projects that are focused on the creation of art may be better suited to apply to arts funders, like the Edmonton Arts Council, Alberta Foundation for the Arts, or Canada Council of the Arts.